High-fidelity trapped-ion qubit operations with scalable photonic modulators: Abstract

 \section{Abstract}

 Experiments with trapped ions and neutral atoms typically employ optical modulators in order to control the phase, frequency, and amplitude of light directed to individual atoms.
-These elements are expensive, bulky, consume substantial power, and often rely on free-space I/O to deliver light to ions, all of which pose scaling challenges.
-To support many-ion systems like trapped ion quantum computers, as well as miniaturized deployable devices like clocks and sensors, these elements must ultimately be microfabricated, ideally monolithically with the trap to avoid losses associated with optical coupling between physically separate components.
-In this work we design and fabricate an optical modulator capable of monolithic integration with a surface-electrode ion trap, demonstrating the first modulator technology capable of supporting scalable trapped-ion quantum computing.
-Tested here on separate chips, these devices consist of piezo-optomechanical photonic integrated circuits configured as multi-stage Mach-Zehnder modulators that are used to control the intensity of light delivered to a single trapped ion.
+These elements are expensive, bulky, consume substantial power, and often rely on free-space I/O channels, all of which pose scaling challenges.
+To support many-ion systems like trapped-ion quantum computers or miniaturized deployable devices like clocks and sensors, these elements must ultimately be microfabricated, ideally monolithically with the trap to avoid losses associated with optical coupling between physically separate components.
+In this work we design, fabricate, and test an optical modulator capable of monolithic integration with a surface-electrode ion trap.
+These devices consist of piezo-optomechanical photonic integrated circuits configured as multi-stage Mach-Zehnder modulators that are used to control the intensity of light delivered to a single trapped ion on a separate chip.
 We use quantum tomography employing hundreds of multi-gate sequences to enhance the sensitivity of the fidelity to the types and magnitudes of gate errors relevant to quantum computing and better characterize the performance of the modulators, ultimately measuring single qubit gate fidelities that exceed 99.7\%.